 Pedestrians and non-motorists

-The number of pedestrians killed across the state increased from 5% to 7% of fatalities for the year, with pedal cyclist deaths also rising from 2% to 3%.
+148 pedestrians in Indianapolis have been killed over the last five years in traffic accidents.
 Pedestrians are particularly vulnerable during the twilight hours, as tiredness is more likely during these times, and natural lighting conditions also impact vision.

 Dangerous Locations and Intersections in Fishers, Indiana